GMOD/indexedfasta-js/README.md

 import gff from '@gmod/gff'

 // parse a file from a file name
-// parses only features by default,
+// parses only features and sequences by default,
 // set options to parse directives and/or comments gff.parseFile('path/to/my/file.gff3', { parseAll: true })
 .on('data', data => {